 There are lots of ways to treat thyroid cancer.
 The treatment you get will depend on the type and stage of the cancer.
 It also depends on your age, general health, and other things that are unique to you.

 Surgery is the most widely used method to get rid of thyroid cancer.
-It’s called a thyroidectomy.
-All or part of your thyroid gland is removed in this procedure.
+If the entire thyroid gland is removed, It’s called a thyroidectomy.
+If part of your thyroid gland is removed, the procedure is called a lobectomy.

 Your surgery may also include removing lymph nodes in the neck area, and tissue around the thyroid gland.
 It will depend on the size and location of the tumor.